Julia Davis: Lizzie & Sarah (2010)

-2011–2014: Black Mirror, Psychobitches and Hunderby
+2011–2015: Psychobitches, Morning Has Broken

-Davis has also starred in productions such as the BBC's For the Love of God, The Alan Clark Diaries, Fear of Fanny, in which she played the original celebrity chef Fanny Cradock, and Persuasion, an adaptation of the Jane Austen novel.
+Davis starred in productions such as: the short film For the Love of God (2007); The Alan Clark Diaries; and Persuasion, an adaptation of the Jane Austen novel.

+In 2006, Davis starred in the television film Fear of Fanny, in which she played the celebrity chef Fanny Cradock.
+It was directed by Coky Giedroyc.
+Davis was nominated for a Royal Television Society Award for Best Actor for her performance.

 In December 2011, Davis appeared in "Fifteen Million Merits", an episode of the anthology series Black Mirror, as Judge Charity on the fictional talent show Hot Shot.